Selecting the wrong chart, like bad chart design, can obscure the data. Here is a simple model pick the right chart for your needs.

 Felt is soft, but surprisingly stiff when folded!
 Tied with string, this is a functional stool weighing just 8 pounds.

-Using a simple bent metal curve to define a curve.
-Paint came from a happy accident at the shop.
+A 2D metal curve repeated in three dimensions defines a form with interesting positive and negative spaces.
+Paint color came from a happy accident at the paint shop.

-A family friendly cabinet for the classic RetroPie MAME project.
-The joysticks fold in and the screen is hidden under the mirrored glass.
+A table for the classic 80's arcade games that fits into a stylish living room.
+The joysticks fold under the screen of the mirrored glass.

 Re-Pete Coffee Table